LiskArchive/lisk-sdk/sdk/README.md

 ### Register a custom module or a custom plugin

-A custom [module](https://lisk.com/documentation/beta/understand-blockchain/sdk/modules-commands.html) is a logic to define state changes that will be executed on-chain meaning that it will be a part of the blockchain protocol.
+A custom [module](https://lisk.com/documentation/beta/understand-blockchain/sdk/modules-commands.html) defines the logic that makes state changes on-chain, meaning that it will be a part of the blockchain protocol.

-A custom [plugin](https://lisk.com/documentation/beta/understand-blockchain/sdk/plugins.html), on the other hand, is a logic to define an off-chain logic which is not part of the blockchain protocol but to enhance the blockchain application features.
+A custom [plugin](https://lisk.com/documentation/beta/understand-blockchain/sdk/plugins.html), on the other hand, defines an off-chain logic that is not part of the blockchain protocol but enhances the blockchain application features.

 Add your custom module and custom plugin to your blockchain client conveniently with Lisk Commander: